Runners, especially marathoners, put significant thought into hydration and fueling during long runs and races.

 - Oats

-I would like to share some examples of what has worked for me over the years as pre long run dinners.
-Because I run quite a bit of volume, I prepare these meals consistently.
-Some weeks I may need to eat carb-filled meals 2-3 evenings to ensure optimum performance in my running.
+Because I handle a significant weekly volume, I prepare these meals consistently.
+Some weeks, I may need to eat carb-rich meals on 2-3 evenings to ensure optimal performance for my speedwork sessions and back-to-back long runs in my training plan.

-We all have different dietary needs depending on our weight, metabolism, and specific training.
+We all have different dietary needs depending on body weight, metabolism, nutritional restrictions, and specific training.

-This is why I have not included specific portion sizes in the recipe ideas below.
-It is still important to calculate how much of each meal you will need to eat to be prepared.
+I have not included specific portion sizes in the recipe ideas below for this exact reason.
+It is still important to calculate how much of each meal you will need to prepare.

 #1: Giada’s Lemon Pasta

 Of course, you can switch out the lemony sauce for a tomato-based sauce as well.
-However, I would shy away from cream-based sauces as too much dairy may harm your tummy.
+However, I would avoid cream-based sauces, as too much dairy may upset your stomach.

 #2: Pizza

-Some of you may think that this one seems strange, but it sure works for me.
+Some of you may think this one seems unusual, but it works for me.
 If you are lactose-intolerant, you want to ensure you use lactose-free cheese or avoid it altogether.
 The last thing we want is a GI issue during our long run.

-However, I make my own homemade pizza instead of ordering out.
-This way, I know every little last thing in it and can cater to my specific needs and likes.
+However, I make homemade pizza instead of ordering out.
+This way, I know every detail in it and can cater to my needs and preferences.

 When adding toppings, use whatever your stomach is used to processing.
-This is where you could add a bit of protein if you’d like, but the main event is the simple-carbs crust.
+This is where you could add a bit of protein if you’d like, but the main event is the simple-carb crust.

 #3: Couscous

 I love mixing couscous with a whole variety of things, but for carb-loading before a long run, I keep it simple.
-To create a delicious carb-filled skillet, I throw in some shrimp, parsley, and parmesan cheese.
-You could add anything you like!
+I add shrimp, parsley, and parmesan cheese to create a delicious, carb-filled skillet.
+You could add anything you like, or leave it all pasta.

-Be sure it is “couscous heavy” though so the carb is the majority of the meal.
+Be sure it is “couscous heavy,” though, so the carb is the star of the meal.

 #4: Sandwiches